ojasskapre/yahoo-finance-llm-agent/Readme.md

 - **LangChain Integration**: Utilizes LangChain's agents and tools for efficient task management and interaction with various data sources.
 - **Conversation Buffer Memory**: Maintains the context of the conversation by passing chat message history to the model, ensuring more coherent and context-aware responses over the course of the interaction.
 - **Powered by OpenAI**: Leverages OpenAI's language model to generate responses and provide insights based on user queries.
+- **Langsmith**: Integrated with Langsmith to easily debug, analyze and visualize the agent's conversation flow and model outputs.

 ## Installation